cleftwitch28/SOCL-PYQT5/README.md

 The data to train the model was collected from kaggle.
 Where we collected close to 1600 images.

-## Subject
+## Aim
 Classifying different types of soils to predict what best action can be taken to retain its fertility

 ## Data Preprocessing
-Customized resize function using the pillow library.
+i.Customized resize function using the pillow library.
 This function is used to resize all the input images to a standard size.
 In this case 128x128.

-Data augmentation using transforms of the torch library.
+ii.Data augmentation using transforms of the torch library.

 ## DATASET:
 It is a data set consisting of four types of soils.